Usman-T/nafs/DEV_NOTES.md

       - Then Go to summary

 ## Next features:
-  - Fix the progress page
+  - Fix the progress page (like responsiveness ig)
-  -
+  - Create the level page, just visuals and simple data hooking
+  - For the gudance page, just make two 0's render and im happy
+    - Then for it, write 2 functions nothing more for saving refs and ayahs
+    - Then just write data.ts 2 funcs to fetch and rende rthose
+    - Hook those funcs to their corresponding buttons and we're good to go

 ## FULL ROUTE VIEW BECAUSE THIS WAS A LOT OF WORK
 ```bash